Enrage: 12 minutes. At Enrage Qadim does 200% damage

 The last mechanic introduced in this phase is Fires.
 At 80% of Qadim’s health Qadim will reshield and lift all players in the air, gaining a slowly expanding white circle.
 Once this circle has fully expanded players will be dropped back onto the ground, spawning deadly firey circles underneath them.
 Pylons will regain a breakbar and must be broken to remove Qadim’s shield.

 Most casual groups will use “PUG Fires,” stacking Fires first on the left of each pylon at 80% of Qadim’s health, then stacking on the right of each pylon when this mechanic repeats at 60% of Qadim’s health.
 This allows groups to coordinate easily while maintaining safe locations for Kiters to stand.

 Players should be ready for this mechanic – while you have plenty of time to reach the fire locations you must move expeditiously.
 Just before 80% and 60% look towards the pylon you originally broke at the start of the fight.
 As soon as you are lifted move straight to the appropriate side of that pylon.

 Once Fires have been placed and Pylons have been broken players must again dodge a Qadim’s Force of Retaliation knockback.
 This knockback is much more deadly after Fires have been placed – being knocked into the Fires typically kills the player.

-Qadim’s pattern is overally the same as in Phase 1, with the exception of two new mechanics.
+Qadim’s pattern is the same as in Phase 1, with the exception of two new mechanics.

-Occasionally Qadim will channel Poisoned Power, gaining a breakbar and channeling a purple beam at a pylon.
+Occasionally Qadim will channel Poisoned Power, gaining a breakbar and channelling a purple beam at a pylon.
 The respective kiter will gain an Enfeebled Force debuff which applies

 There are two common strategies for dealing with Anomalies: